-6. Screening Outcome of October 2017
+6. Screening Outcome of October 2017 and Determination of November 2017

-- 6.1 As a result of the assessment in Section 4 above it is unlikely there will be any significant environmental effects arising from policies in Great Bowden Submission version Neighbourhood Plan as submitted at the date of this assessment, that were not covered in the Sustainability Appraisal of the Core Strategy and the Sustainability Appraisal for the emerging New Local Plan.
-As such, it is the consideration of the Local Planning Authority that Great Bowden Neighbourhood Plan does not require a full SEA to be undertaken. - 6.2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report and their responses will be made available through Great Bowden Neighbourhood Plan Evidence base. - 6.3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
-Please contact Harborough District Council for advice in this circumstance.
+- 6.1 As a result of the assessment in Section 4 above and the detailed assessment of GBNP policies at Appendix 4 beolw, it is the determination of the Local Planning Authority that it is unlikely that there will be any significant environmental effects arising from policies in Great Bowden Submission version Neighbourhood Plan.
+The Sustainability Appraisal of the Core Strategy and the Sustainability Appraisal for the emerging New Local Plan has assessed the environmental issues relating to Great Bowden and does not consider that there will be significant detrimental effects.
+As such, it is the consideration of the Local Planning Authority that Great Bowden Neighbourhood Plan does not require a full SEA to be undertaken. - 6.2 The statutory consultees (the Environment Agency, Natural England and Historic England) have been consulted about the Screening Report and their responses can be found in 1.2 above.